Updated: May 12

-Sao Tome and Principe, (Saint Thomas and Prince) officially the Democratic Republic of São Tomé and Príncipe
+Sao Tome and Principe, (Saint Thomas and Prince) or officially the Democratic Republic of São Tomé and Príncipe

 Sao Tome & Principe is an island country in the Gulf of Guinea, off the western equatorial coast of Central Africa.

-It consists of two archipelagos around the two main islands of São Tomé and Príncipe,
+It consists of two archipelagos around the two main islands of São Tomé and Príncipe, The island nation shares maritime borders with Equatorial Guinea, Gabon, and Nigeria.

 Its name is Portuguese for "Saint Thomas".
 Founded in the 15th century, is one of Africa's oldest colonial cities.

-These colors are widely known as Pan-African.
+These colors are commonly referred to as Pan-African.

 Unitary semi-presidential republic.